qilinzho56/SP500_Voldemort/README.md

 ## 📈 Factor Analysis
 Explores the relationship between expected returns and systematic risk.
 - **Sentiment Analysis**: Implemented to understand market sentiment's impact on stock movements 💬.
-- **Time-Series Data**: Analyzed to capture patterns and trends over time ⏳.
+- **Time-Series Data**: Analyzed to capture price patterns and trends over time ⏳.

-## ❓ What to Do Next?
+## ❓ Target
-Outlines the forthcoming steps in the project's lifecycle
+- Empower retail investors by integrating Artificial Intelligence (AI) tools, including Artificial Neural Networks (ANN) and Recurrent Neural Networks (RNN), to bridge the cognitive or knowledge gap in financial markets.
+These technologies aim to augment investors' decision-making processes with advanced, data-driven insights.
+- Enhance the Efficient Market Hypothesis perspective by incorporating sentiment analysis of news headlines.
+This approach tests the impact of public sentiment on company valuations, suggesting that markets might not instantly reflect all available information, particularly in the short term.
+Through sentiment analysis, we can identify potential lagged effects of public opinion on stock prices.
+- Utilize visualization tools like WordCloud to offer quick and intuitive analyses of news trends.
+This method enables investors to efficiently comprehend the overall sentiment and topical focus across multiple companies, streamlining the process of analyzing stock trends concurrently.

 ## How to Use?
 ### 1.1 File Structure